djangoplicity/djangoplicity-customsearch/README.md

 Now include the package in your [INSTALLED_APPS](test_project/settings.py#L31).

-Djangoplicity requires some additional settings in order to work, so add this configuration to your [settings.py](test_project/settings.py#L139) file (you don't have to include those files in your assets).
+Djangoplicity requires some additional settings in order to work, so add [this](test_project/settings.py#L139) configuration to your settings file (you don't have to include those files in your assets).

 You can find more information about the required code in the [test_project](test_project) folder.